dragonflyoss/Dragonfly/docs/user_guide/monitoring.md

   SUCCESS: 0 rule files found
 ```

-Finally you can start Prometheus in the same directory.
-If Prometheus works well, you can open your browser with localhost:9090 and see Prometheus web ui.
+Finally, you can start Prometheus in the same directory.
+If Prometheus works well, you can open your browser with localhost:9090 and see Prometheus web UI.

 ``` bash
 ./prometheus